Addtional Lake and Match Rules

 - Barbless hooks only

-- Fishing dawn to dusk only , no night fishing on any waters
+- Fishing dawn to dusk only , no night fishing without prior arrangment.

 - No fish to be removed from any of our waters.

-- No fishing permitted during official club swim clearing sessions.
+- No fishing permitted during official club swim clearing sessions, unless work party does not affect work and vice versa.

 The purpose of these rules is to ensure club matches are fished in a commonly organised and fair way, whilst aiming to reduce the risk any dispute or challenge by competitors.
 The aim is to maintain a sensible balance between competitive spirit and social enjoyment of the club’s matches.
 Fish welfare and reduction of the impact of matches on our waters is of paramount importance.